-DEFIANCE OF SCHOOL AUTHORITY (Level 1 or 2)
+DEFIANCE OF SCHOOL AUTHORITY/INSUBORDINATION (Level 1 or 2)

-A verbal or non-verbal refusal to comply with a reasonable request from school personnel, or refusal to identify oneself at the request of school personnel, and/or refusal to comply with disciplinary action.
-This also refers to a verbal or non-verbal display of disrespect and/or uncivil behavior toward school personnel.
+Shall mean not obeying authority and/or refusing to follow orders.
+A verbal or nonverbal refusal to comply with a reasonable request from school personnel, or refusal to identify oneself at the request of school personnel, and/or refusal to comply with disciplinary action, is an act of defiance.
+Defiance of school personnel's authority also refers to a verbal or non-verbal display of disrespect and/or uncivil behavior toward school personnel.
+Defiance/insubordination may result in a conference, creation of an incident report, may lead to possible suspension, and/or a Review Board hearing.